fatemeh-rastgar/PRIEST/README.md

 Additionally, for a fair comparison, we set the time horizon of MPPI and log-MPPI as 10s in `mppi_params_sim.yaml`.

  We use laser scans to observe obstacles, so make sure to update the following files in the Jackal package:
+ The link for the the yaml file is [link](https://github.com/fatemeh-rastgar/PRIEST/blob/main/compare/config/mppi_params_sim.yaml)

 - costmap_common_params.yaml